-Admission Requirements: This program is available to adult students who have applied and are accepted into the "How I Reach Employment" (H.I.R.E.)
-Program at FMTC.
+Admission Requirements: This program is available to adult students who have applied and are accepted into

 Licensure/Certifications: Varies by program selection.

 TURBINE GENERATOR MAINTENANCE, INSPECTION AND REPAIR

 Description: The purpose of this program is to prepare students for employment as an entry-level turbine mechanic.
 Upon successful completion of the program, the student will understand all aspects of the industrial turbine generator equipment maintenance and technology industry.
 This program is offered in partnership with Power Services Group (TGM), located in Cape Coral.
 TGM is the premier turbine and generator solution provider for small to medium power plants.
 Program content includes safety, basic elements of physics, basic electricity and electronics, reading plans and drawings, assembly and reassembly of high-speed turbines and generators, hydraulic systems, machine-shop operations, pump maintenance, rotor alignment operations, preventative maintenance, and customer service skills.
 Elements of the industry such as planning, management; cost management skills, technical and production skills, underlying principles of technology, and labor, health, safety, and environmental issues are taught.